Brain-Development-and-Disorders-Lab/jspsych-attention-check/README.md

 });
 ```

-The following does not use keyboard input and does not require confirmation.
+The following example displays responses as a drop-down, does not use keyboard input, and does not require confirmation.

 ```javascript
 timeline.push({